Gypsy Lore Society

 The Gypsy Lore Society was founded in Great Britain in 1888 to unite persons interested in the history and lore of Gypsies and rovers and to establish closer contacts among scholars studying aspects of such cultures.

 History

+The society was co-founded in 1888 by Charles G. Leland, David MacRitchie and several other folklore scholars.
+Leland served as its first president.
+From 1892, the organisation was dormant until its revival in 1907, when MacRitchie was elected president.